 They had 11 children -- Thomas Newton Leonard, Charles W. Leonard, Amos "Walter" Leonard, Cyrus W. Leonard, Sarah E. Smith, John D. Leonard, Ewing Leonard, Mattie Woosley, Margaret "Maggie" Clutter and George Leonard.

 When the federal census was taken in 1860, Eli and Catherine and their two eldest sons made their home in Farmington, Fayette County.
 Eli's occupation was given as "cooper."

 By 1870, the census shows that they lived near Fayette Springs, a short distance from what is now Chalk Hill, Fayette County.
 Eli labored as a farmer.
 Their next door-neighbor was Eli's cousin James and Sarah (Walters) Minerd Sr. and family.
-As well, among the other residents of Fayette Springs of that era was another cousin, Samuel and Rebecca (Smalley) Minerd, who ran the famed Fayette Springs resort, a short distance over the hill from the National Turnpike (today U.S. Route 40).
+As well, among the other residents of Fayette Springs of that era was another cousin, Samuel and Rebecca (Smalley) Minerd, who ran the famed Fayette Springs resort, a short distance over the hill from the National Road turnpike (today U.S. Route 40).
 The resort was nestled alongside a country road about a quarter mile south of Chalk Hill, Fayette County, and was famed for providing guests with natural mineral waters to cure their ills.

 He is mentioned in Franklin Ellis’ 1882 book, History of Fayette County.
 He lived in Wharton Township, and his home was along the famed “Old Braddock Road” in the “Burnt Cabin … about one mile [east] of the … old Inks tavern…."